Camping and Caravanning

 All sites are attractively positioned with modern facilities, some close to the foreshore such as Gardiesfauld in Unst, some on the waterfront, or near to marinas such as Burravoe in Yell, Delting in the north Mainland, Skeld in the west, Bridge End in Burra and Cunningsburgh in the south.
 Braewick in the northwest Mainland has dramatic views of cliffs and sea stacks, South Nesting in the east Mainland is surrounded by beautiful countryside and Levenwick has a panoramic view over sea, cliffs and beach.

-Camping at Burravoe Pier in Yell Camping is also available on the islands of Bressay and Papa Stour, while Whalsay has camping facilities plus hook-ups for caravans as well as Britain’s most northerly golf course!
+Camping at Burravoe Pier in Yell Camping is also available on the island of Papa Stour, while Whalsay has camping facilities plus hook-ups for caravans as well as Britain’s most northerly golf course!
 Shetland also has a network of nine Camping Böds (the name Böd originating from a building used seasonally by fishermen in times gone past) which offer basic accommodation for a basic price.

 Wild camping in a tent is legal in Shetland and gives the possibility of staying in some truly spectacular and out of the way spots, though you should always stick to the Scottish Outdoor Access Code and call in at the nearest dwelling to make sure that all is fine.